-Google has announced today that it is shutting down Google Reader!
+Today Google has announced that it is shutting down Google Reader!
 Google Reader will shut down on July 1st.
 Google is doing this as a part of their Spring Cleaning exercise.
-Google does acknowledges that Google Reader has a loyal fan following, but it is saying that the usage has been dwindling.
+Also, Google does acknowledge that Google Reader has a loyal fan following, but it is saying that the usage has been dwindling.

 What a crap.

 Google Reader is one of the best web and most useful web applications out there.
 Those who use it spend more time on it, then possibly any other web application, including Facebook etc. People like me consume all the web content through Google Reader, as it is simply very difficult to go to all the websites to check updates.
 Instead, we just go to Google Reader to see if anything new is out there and read it via Google Reader.
 And even though there are many alternatives RSS readers out there, Google Reader is simply the best.
 It has a simple to use interface that makes you focus on content and features like Starring and tagging feed items come highly useful.

 Ah!
 I am gonna miss it so much.
 This is the first thing I use when I wake up.
 And last thing I check before going to bed.
 And spend lot of time on it in between.
 I not only use web version of Google Reader, but Google Reader mobile app as well.
 Heck, I have even memorized its keyboard shortcuts.

 I know there are many good alternatives out there, even for Android.
 But one biggest challenge is that most of them actually pull data from Google Reader only.
 So, once Google Reader is down, it will be sunset for lot of other feed readers as well.